vbrazo/algorithms-archives/README.md

 Selection Sort is a variation of Bubble Sort where swaping happens only once per pass.
 Each pass identify largest element in current array and swap it with element at last position.
-Number of comparison are same as that of bubble sort, but number of swaps are `O(n)`.
+Number of comparison are same as that of Bubble Sort, but number of swaps are `O(n)`.

 An important observation about selection sort is that for an array of size `n`, it performs only `O(n)` swap operations in worst case.
-This makes section sort a sorting algorithm that makes minimum number of writes on the disk.
+This makes Selection Sort a sorting algorithm that makes minimum number of writes on the disk.
 If write operation is expensive, selection sort is a good choice.

-The most optimal sorting algorithm in terms of number of write operations is cycle sort.
+The most optimal sorting algorithm in terms of number of write operations is `cycle sort`.
 But, it is not a stable sorting algorithm.

 The time complexity of a selection sort is `O(n^2)` time in best, worst and average case.
 The extra memory taken is constant, because our implementation is non-recursive.
 The recursive implementation takes `O(n)` extra memory.

-Common implementation of selection sort is observed to be taking almost half the time taken by bubble sort.
+Common implementation of Selection Sort is observed to be taking almost half the time taken by Bubble Sort.

 ### Quick Sort